FREQUENTLY ASKED QUESTIONS ABOUT THE APPLICATION ESSAYS

 C. For Out-of-Area Clients

 I am happy to work exclusively over the Internet, so please contact me if you are out of my immediate area to discuss your needs.
-Between email, Skype, Dropbox, and Google Drive or Hangouts, this has never been a problem.
+Between email, Skype, Dropbox, and Google Drive or Hangouts, this is easily done.

 2. How are you different from a private college counselor or advisor?